 How big should a hamster cage be?
+Our vet weighs in and explains

 (Image credit: Getty Images)

-You should also think about how much of the cage’s floor space is taken up with other elements, such as wheels, food bowls, toilet areas and bedding areas.
+You should also think about how much of the cage’s floor space is taken up with other elements, such as wheels, food bowls, toilet areas, and bedding areas.
 Make sure there’s plenty of consideration for that when picking your hamster cage.

-Although it’s important to bear in mind the different types of hamster, roughly speaking, even smaller hamsters such as dwarf hamsters, Russian hamsters or Chinese hamsters, also need plenty of space like larger Syrian hamsters.
+Although it’s important to bear in mind the different types of hamsters, roughly speaking, even smaller hamsters such as dwarf hamsters, Russian hamsters, or Chinese hamsters, also need plenty of space like larger Syrian hamsters.
 As you’ll often keep smaller hamsters in pairs, then there should be plenty of space to make sure they each have enough room (note: you should never keep more than one Syrian hamster in the same cage).

-Why do hamsters require a large cage?
+Why do hamsters need such large cages?

 In the wild, hamsters can often roam for many miles at a time, so making sure there’s enough to stimulate and entertain your hamster in their cage is ideal for having a happy pet.